 You can also switch out the water and use the liquid starch instead.
 Liquid starch is a much more dense liquid and will often allow for the paint to sit at the top, allowing for you to dip an item into it for marbling.
 (See recipe to make homemade Liquid Starch above.)

-To water down your paint a bit, add equal parts water to your acrylic paint and mix with a wooden skewer.
+First, start by slightly watering down your paint.
+Add equal parts water to your acrylic paint and mix with a wooden skewer.
 You should be going for a “milky” look to your paint.
-If you add too much water and you will lose the vibrant colors.
+If you add too much water and you will lose the vibrant color.

 Slowly drip the paint into your liquid starch mixture.
 Using the wooden skewer, slightly run it through your paints to create a lovely marbled effect.
 Too much stirring will muddy the paints, so just a few simple swirls will do.